Surface groups in uniform lattices of some semi-simple groups: The perfect lamination

 \subsection{The \texorpdfstring{$R$}{R}-perfect lamination and the hexagonal tiling}

-Let us consider two ideal triangles in the (oriented) hyperbolic plane, glued to each other by a shear of length $R$ (with $R>0$) to obtain a pair of pants $P_0$, called the {\em positive $R$-perfect pair of pant}.
-Symmetrically, the {\em negative $R$-perfect pair of pants} $P_1$ is obtained by a shear of length $-R$.
+Let us consider two ideal triangles in the (oriented) hyperbolic plane, glued to each other by a swish of length $R$ (with $R>0$) to obtain a pair of pants $P_0$, called the {\em positive $R$-perfect pair of pant}.
+Symmetrically, the {\em negative $R$-perfect pair of pants} $P_1$ is obtained by a swish of length $-R$.
 Both perfect pair of pants come by construction with ideal triangulations and orientations.

-The {\em $R$-perfect surface} $S_R$ is the genus 2 oriented surface obtained by gluing the two pairs of pants $P_0$ and $P_1$ with a shear of value 1.
+The {\em $R$-perfect surface} $S_R$ is the genus 2 oriented surface obtained by gluing the two pairs of pants $P_0$ and $P_1$ with a swish of value 1.
 The surface $S_R$ possesses three {\em cuffs} which are the three geodesic boundaries of the initial pairs of pants.
 These cuffs are oriented, where the orientation comes from the orientation on $P_0$.

 Let $\Lambda_R$ be the Fuchsian group so that $\hh/\Lambda_R=S_R$.

 The {\em $R$-perfect lamination} $\mathcal L_R$ of ${\hh}$ is the lift of the cuffs of $S_R$ in $\hh$.

 Observe that each leaf of $\mathcal L_R$ carries a natural orientation.
 Connected components of the complement of $\mathcal L_R$ are {\em even} or {\em odd} whenever they cover respectively a copy of $P_0$ or $P_1$.